 We limited analyses to strains that were well-represented in the pre-selection pool (≥30 barcode counts at t=0 in the solvent control - 5,790 [85%] of 6,826 strains), as these offered the best opportunity to detect changes in subsequent time points.
 To identify associations between each knockout and baseline growth rate (in the DMSO control condition), we applied a generalized linear model and found yor1∆, snq2∆, ybt1∆, and bpt1∆ to have a statistically significant impact in both the MATa and MATα pools (Data S6, Figure S3).
 The impacts of snq2∆, ybt1∆, and bpt1∆ were small (<2% decrease in baseline growth rate), while yor1∆ had a stronger, but still modest effect (7-15% decrease).
 Before calculating drug resistance (growth rate in drug relative to that in solvent control) we further excluded all 437 strains exhibiting a strong baseline growth defect (i.e., showing <70% of the median baseline growth rate).
 In total, drug resistance was calculated for each of 2,367 MATa and 2,986 MATα strains, for each of 16 drugs (Data S5).

 We applied a generalized linear model to identify and quantitatively model associations between individual knockouts and drug resistance (see Methods).
 Knockouts that significantly changed the estimated resistance to a drug by +/- 10%, were considered strong.
 All other significant associations were defined to be weak.
 Of the 62 drug-knockout associations we found, 19 were strong (Data S6).
 Because 58 (87%) of these 62 single-gene associations and 100% of the 19 strong associations involved only five ABC transporters—snq2∆, pdr5∆, yor1∆, ycf1∆, and ybt1∆—we initially restricted our attention to these transporters.
 Among these were 18 drug-knockout associations involving the vacuolar ABC transporters YCF1 and YBT1, all of which were novel (Figure S4, Data S6).
-For these five ‘frequently-associated’ transporters, we detected 89% of 18 previous associations between drugs and individual knockouts, while revealing 40 new associations (33 weak and 7 strong; Figure S4; Data S7.
+For these five ‘frequently-associated’ transporters, we detected 89% of 18 previous associations between drugs and individual knockouts, while revealing 40 new associations (33 weak and 7 strong; Figure S4; Data S7).

 Considering only the five frequently-associated transporters, there are 32 possible combinatorial genotypes.
 We derived a phenotypic profile for each by calculating, for each drug, the average resistance over all strains matching this genotype at all five genes.
 These profiles were initially calculated separately for MATa and MATα strains (Figure S5).
 Detailed correlation analysis is shown for camptothecin and tamoxifen (Figure 2A).
 With the exception of colchicine (r = 0.77), all drugs showed high reproducibility (r ≥ 0.94) between independent biological replicate pools (Figure 2B).
 We developed a radial visualization of this complex phenotypic landscape, in which the consequences of knocking out increasingly-many ABC transporters can be explored by tracing paths leading outward from the central wild-type genotype (Figure 2C).
 Graphs were visually similar between independent biological replicate MATa and MATα populations for many drugs, while showing large differences only for colchicine (Figure 2D and S6).
 Given high reproducibility, we merged MATa and MATα data for subsequent analyses, except where noted (Methods).